mariuszs/informative_git_prompt/README.md

 Informative GIT Prompt for Fish shell
 =====================================

-This prompt is a port of the [Informative git prompt for bash][1] which is based on [Informative git prompt for zsh][2]
+This prompt is a port of the [Informative git prompt for bash][1] which is based on [Informative git prompt for zsh][2].
+Original idea is from blog post [A zsh prompt for Git users][3].

 [1]: https://github.com/magicmonty/bash-git-prompt              "Informative git prompt for bash"
 [2]: https://github.com/olivierverdier/zsh-git-prompt           "Informative git prompt for zsh"
+[3]: http://sebastiancelis.com/2009/nov/16/zsh-prompt-git-users "A zsh prompt for Git users"

 ## Examples